christianrehn/CombineTest/README.md

 Open app settings and select the method to read the shots CSV file that is written by FSX2020:
 ![Open settings](screenshots/221112_CombineTest_OpenSettings.png)
+IMPORTANT: if you use shots update type "Event (read all shots)" or "Polling" in version 2.4.0 you must first start a range session in FSX2020 and if the session has been created you can select a drill.
+This is necessary because for those shots update types the FSX2020 session json file is used instead of the last shot csv file.
+Therefore the latest session file has to be created before you select a drill.
+You do not have to start a new session in case you restart a drill or change to a different drill.
+Just make sure that if you start a drill no new session file will be created else the Combine Test App is confused by the mixture of session files.
+This will be improved in the next version.

 ![Open settings](screenshots/221112_CombineTest_EditAppSettings.png)